 In closing, I would be most appreciative if the Human Rights Council and the OHCHR would open an investigation into this matter.
 This article (https://kittysjones.wordpress.com/2014/08/16/uk-becomes-the-first-country-to-face-a-un-inquiry-into-disability-rights-violations/) is very worthy of your—and their—attention, as well.

 I wish to congratulate you on your tenure as High Commissioner, and wish you every success in your future endeavors.

 The last Labour government introduced a host of measures to strengthen the rights of our most vulnerable groups – in particular they protected the rights of disabled people.
 They formulated the Human Rights Act 1998.
 They passed the Disability Discrimination Act 2005, introduced the Equality Act 2010, formed the Equality and Human Rights Commission, and, in 2009, the Labour government signed the United Nations convention on the rights of persons with disabilities.

 The few successful cases we have seen brought against the Tories are down to these Labour laws.
 We mustn’t lose sight of that.
-And I’ve every faith that a Labour government will address the gross injustices of this government, using the existing laws, and their currently proposed policy of prosecuting people for hate speech against the vulnerable.
+And I’ve every faith that a Labour government will address the gross injustices extended by the draconian of this government, using the existing laws, and their currently proposed policy of prosecuting people for hate speech against the vulnerable.

 I don’t make any money from my work and I am not funded.
 I am disabled because of illness and struggle to get by.
 But you can help me continue to research and write informative, insightful and independent articles, and to provide support to others, by making a donation.
 The smallest amount is much appreciated – thank you.